patrickrgrady81/Sinatra-App/README.md

 ## Installation / Usage

-To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.
+To use this app, just clone, run bundle, rake db:migrate and then shotgun.

 ## Contributing
 Since this is a school project, contributions are not allowed at this time.